Australian watchdog sues Amazon unit over children's backpack safety

 According to the Australian Competition and Consumer Commission (ACCC), the company is accused of supplying children's "Unicorn Toddler Backpacks" that were not compliant with mandatory safety standards for button batteries.

-The ACCC alleges that the backpacks were held in Amazon Commercial Services' fulfilment centres in Australia between June 22 and November 1, 2022, without the required warning labels either on the products themselves or on their outer packaging.
+The ACCC alleges the backpacks were stored in Amazon Commercial Services' fulfilment centres in Australia between June 22 and November 1, 2022, without the required warning labels on either the products or their outer packaging.

+The ACCC says 41 backpacks were sold to Australian consumers via amazon.com.au during this period, with a further 267 units still held in Amazon's fulfilment centres as of November 1, 2022.

+Amazon spokesperson said in a statement that it is "considering the case filed by the ACCC", and added that policies and controls are in place to make sure the listed products meet compliance and safety measures.

 "Unicorn Toddler Backpacks" were designed for children and included a detachable light-up unicorn plush toy containing button batteries, ACCC said in its statement.